whitneyburton/portfolios/students/1507/regis-boudinot/20151002-regis-boudinot-m2.markdown

 * Usability:
 * Workflow:

+Feedback:

+"He is a fun guy to hang out with and is liked by everyone.
+He is a very good programmer, but being easy to be around is so valuable when working long hours.
+It made the project lighter woking with him and this project was long and stressful for me so I am glad he was there."

 ### Feedback to Me

 "Intensely patient, Regis is one of the people around Turing you know that you